mwhalm/systolic/README.md

-# Reconfigurable Systolic Array for Matrix Multiplication
+# Reconfigurable Systolic Array for Matrix Multiplication and Convolution